dmwm/CMSKubernetes/kubernetes/cmsweb/docs/end-to-end.md

 openstack coe cluster create test-cluster --keypair cloud --cluster-template cmsweb-template-DATE
 ```
 You may check its status like this (please note that IDs or names will be assigned dynamically
-and you output will have different ones):
+and your output will have different ones):
 ```
 openstack coe cluster list +--------------------------------------+--------------+---------+------------+--------------+--------------------+---------------+